Electives

 Non degree seeking students are individuals who are interested in taking a course for personal enjoyment and/or professional development.
 This includes auditing a class.
 They will be required to complete an enrollment form with the Admissions Department to be added to a class roster.
 Non-degree status is not a "trial admission" status, and students who have been denied regular admission are not eligible.
 Financial aid is not available for non-degree students.
 No more than 18 credit hours may be taken.

-For questions about elective courses please contact the office of admissions via email beginning August 5th at admissions@acba.edu.
+For questions about elective courses, please contact the Office of Admissions via email at admissions@acba.edu.